 This type of photography involves looking at everyday objects differently.
 The best part about abstract photography is anything can be your subject.

 You need to think of how the daily mundane objects can be kept separately or if a random item can portray your thoughts.
-Most importantly, try shooting as many photos as you can, and then select a few that tells a story.
+Most importantly, try shooting as many photos as possible, and then select a few that tell a story.

 Use natural designs to best effect